tengel1/Simulation/README.md

 # SimulationFramework
 Proof-of-concept for a simulation language parser and interpreter written in Swift 3 with Xcode 8.

-The idea is that a practitioner can write only the equations for a system and the interpreter will handle all of the details of numerical integration, programming, input and output.
+The idea is that a person can write only the equations for a system and the interpreter will handle all of the details of numerical integration, programming, input and output.

 The program is a command line tool that runs a simulation program and produces a CSV file with the results.
 The CSV file can be opened directly with a spreadsheet program.